Nagell/monorepo_template/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/)
-- yarn:
+- pnpm:

     ```bash
-    npm install -g yarn
+    npm install -g pnpm
     ```

-    <details><summary>Why yarn?</summary>
+    <details><summary>Why pnpm?</summary>

-    Because we are using monorepo structure, we have to use so called `workspaces` as well.
+    Because we are using a monorepo structure, we have to use so called `workspaces` as well.
-    Yarn `workspaces` implementation is far superior to the npm one, by providing more features and better performance.

-    For example package hoisting, which allows us installing dependencies in the root `node_modules`
+    pnpm's `workspaces` implementation is fast, efficient, and disk-space friendly due to its unique symlinked node_modules structure.

-    and save time and dependency management overhead are working much better in Yarn.
+    For example, package hoisting and dependency management are handled efficiently by pnpm.
-    Good explanation of the struggle with npm caveats is provided in [this article](https://medium.com/@d.ts/how-to-use-npm-workspace-d155076da956) ;)
+    You can read more about pnpm's advantages in the [official documentation](https://pnpm.io/motivation).
     </details>

 ### Installation